 Step 3 – go back to manage modules page

 All right, the home page is set and now you can start managing its content.
 If you inserted our demo content, the example home page would be added automatically so you would have a predefined setup.

 Watch an example in this short video:

 The first thing you’ll notice is a meta box with cover area options.
 You can choose one of the cover area layouts and specify which posts should be displayed here, or, you can choose “none” to disable cover area entirely if you don’t need it.

 Note: Since version 1.7, the cover area fully supports Custom Post Types.
 If there is any custom post type registered on your website, you will be able to choose it instead of regular posts.

 The main meta box on the modules page template provides options to add and manage your modules.

 - Posts module – display your post groups in one of the layouts provided

 - Category module – display your categories in one of the layouts provided

 - Text module – display any custom text or HTML, paste an ad script, or use shortcodes

 - CPT (custom post type) modules – if any custom post type is active on the website, its button (with CPT prefix) will be automatically displayed and you can use it the same way you are using post module (i.e. Product from WooCommerce in the example below)

 You can add as many modules as you want and combine them easily with “drag-and-drop”.

-Post module is used to display your posts connected into a visual and a logical group.
+Post module is used to display your posts connected in a visual and a logical group.
 You will notice two sets of options for managing your posts module separated by tabs.

 Appearance tab is reserved for “display” options, where you can choose a layout and number of posts to show, while selection tab is reserved for “filtering” options, where you can choose how posts will be ordered, whether to pull posts only from a specific category, tag, etc…